Distance Learning - Frequently Asked Questions

 2. Organization – You need to be able to organize your time to work on your online course.
-Even though you won’t be meeting in a classroom, online students can reasonably expect to spend 6-9 hours a week on each 3 hour class.
+Even though you won't be meeting in a classroom, online students can reasonably expect to spend 8-10 hours a week on each 3 credit-hour course.
 You need to organize your time to be able to do the work necessary, and also to have quality, undistracted time in which to work.

-3. Communication – You need to stay in contact with both your instructor and your classmates to be successful in an online class.
-The vast majority of NWACC’s online courses are designed for this kind of dialogue, so you should be regularly communicating in the course.
-Don’t be afraid to go beyond the minimum required communications as that will increase your study and discussion of the subject matter and improve your learning experience.
+3. Communication – You need to stay in contact with both your instructor and your classmates to be successful in an online course.
+The vast majority of NWACC's online courses are designed for this kind of dialogue, so you should be regularly communicating in the course.
+Do not be afraid to go beyond the minimum required communications as that will increase your study and discussion of the subject matter and improve your learning experience.

 4. Internet Connection and Technology Skills – Students need to have a high-speed internet connection.
 Students should have access to a computer at home or regular and consistent access to one elsewhere.
 Home access is strongly recommended.
 Students entering an online course should know how to browse the internet, send e-mail with attachments, word process documents and save them in different file formats, and fill out forms online.
 Students should know how to download and save files as well as install software.